 One common cause is liquidity stress.
 In orderly conditions, different asset classes usually reflect different sensitivities to growth, inflation, policy, or risk appetite.
 Under stress, that separation can collapse because investors sell what they can, raise cash quickly, or reduce exposure without much regard for normal macro distinctions.
 In those moments, price action can reflect funding pressure more than shared economic interpretation.

 Policy intervention can also interrupt familiar relationships.
-When central banks or other authorities heavily influence a market through rate controls, asset purchases, emergency facilities, or direct backstops, that market may stop transmitting information in its usual way.
+When central banks or other authorities heavily influence a market through rate controls, asset purchases, emergency facilities, or direct backstops, that market may stop transmitting information through its usual transmission channel.
 Other assets may continue reacting to inflation, growth, or risk conditions, but the intervened market no longer confirms those moves cleanly.
 The result is not always a new regime, but it can still look like a broken correlation.

 Another source is abrupt repricing after a shock.
 A slow transition often gives markets time to adjust together, but a sudden shock compresses that process.
 One market may absorb the change immediately while another reacts with delay, distortion, or limited liquidity.
 The previous relationship can break before a new one has had time to form.